Skip to content

 Subscriptions

-Asphalt Pavement magazine, published six times a year, provides readers – members, non-members, decision makers, and road owners – with updates on asphalt pavement technology and innovations; best practices in plants, paving, and business operations; issues of importance industry-wide; and NAPA's strategic initiatives.
+NAPA Quarterly magazine provides readers – members, non-members, decision makers, and road owners – with updates on asphalt pavement technology and innovations; best practices in plants, paving, and business operations; issues of importance industry-wide; and NAPA's strategic initiatives.
+Digital and/or print subscriptions are available to government agencies, State Asphalt Pavement Associations, and other stakeholders.
+Subscribe Now

 Reprints